RLM: A Vision-Language Model Approach for Radar Scene Understanding: RLM: Architecture and Approach

-Our framework, RadarFM, consists of two key components: a CLIP-based~\cite{clip, vit} Vision encoder for radar heatmaps and a GPT-2-like Transformer~\cite{gpt2, transformers} encoder for captions, (2) hash-aware contrastive learning that accounts for continuous scene similarity.
-Additionally, we introduce a generative captioning capability that serves as a diagnostic tool to validate the learned representations.
+Our framework, RLM, comprises two key components: a CLIP-based~\cite{clip, vit} vision encoder for radar heatmaps and a GPT-2-like Transformer~\cite{gpt2, transformers} text encoder for captions, unified by the Spatially-Grounded Contrastive Learning (SG-CLIP) objective that accounts for continuous scene similarity.
+While contrastive pretraining aligns radar and text representations at the scene level, it alone cannot confirm that the learned representations are genuinely spatially grounded.

+To rigorously validate spatial grounding, we extend RLM on two complementary downstream tasks of generative captioning and segmentation (see Figure~\ref{fig:architecture}).
+Generative captioning interrogates whether the \textit{global CLS token} encodes sufficient structured semantic information to decode precise vehicle distributions by distance bin and angular sector into accurate natural-language descriptions.
+Vehicle segmentation directly interrogates the spatial organization of the encoder's \textit{patch-level} features, probing whether spatial structure is preserved in the encoder's internal representations at the pixel level without any linguistic mediation.
+In both tasks, the vision encoder is kept frozen.
+A model that succeeds at both has demonstrated spatial grounding at two distinct levels of abstraction, providing strong evidence that SG-CLIP produces representations that are spatially grounded throughout.